Mary is a mom of three who adores the natural beauty of the great outdoors.

 - Juniper: An evergreen plant

-- Lake: Can be a girl or boy name
+- Lake: Small body of water (can be a girl or boy name)

 - Lark: A small songbird

 - Oliver: Inspired by the olive tree or olive plant

 - Pierce: (Welsh) Meaning "rock"

 - Reed: A tall plant that grows in marshy waters

 - Sky: Can also be a lovely girl's name too